patsaoglou/MYS-6ULX-IOT-spidev/README.md

 # MYS-6ULX-IOT modified device trees
-In this repository I share modified device trees from the preconfigured Linux source provided by MYIR Tech for the MYS-6ULX-IOT iMX6ULL based board to enable the SPI bus in order to use userspace SPIDEV under /dev/spidev0.*.
+In this repository I share modified device tree from the preconfigured Linux source provided by MYIR Tech for the MYS-6ULX-IOT iMX6ULL based board to enable the SPI bus in order to use userspace SPIDEV under /dev/spidev0.*.
 I also disable some unnecessary stuff i don't use.

 ## Prerequisites
 1. **Preconfigured Linux source:** available SDK provided by MYIR Tech under https://d.myirtech.com/MYS-6ULX/ - Sources